joey-bednar/RAT-MCU/README.md

 # RAT Microcontroller

 The RAT MCU is a basic computer that written in VHDL and run on the Basys 3 FPGA development board.
+The RAT MCU architecture is displayed below.
 Programs are written in assembly and converted to prog_rom.vhd files via the RAT Assembler.
-The MCU Architecture is displayed below.
+More information is found in the [RAT Assembler Manual](https://github.com/joey-bednar/RAT-MCU/blob/main/FRCD_RAT_Assembler_Manual%20-%203_12.pdf).

 ![alt text](https://github.com/joey-bednar/RAT-MCU/blob/main/rat_diagram.jpg?raw=true)

+## Test Program

+The current asm.txt and corresponding prog_rom.vhd files contain a program that increments the 7-segment display attached to the Basys 3 board.
+The display will count up until it reaches the maximum value of 49.
+Pressing a button on the board triggers an interrupt which resets the counter to zero.

 ## File Descriptions